 filestore xattr use omap = true

-The XFS and btrfs file systems provide numerous advantages in highly scaled data storage environments when compared to ext3 and ext4.
-Both XFS and btrfs are journaling file systems, which means that they are more robust when recovering from crashes, power outages, etc. These filesystems journal all of the changes they will make before performing writes.
+XFS, btrfs and ext4 are journaling file systems, which means that they are more robust when recovering from crashes, power outages, etc. These filesystems journal all of the changes they will make before performing writes.

 XFS was developed for Silicon Graphics, and is a mature and stable filesystem.
 By contrast, btrfs is a relatively new file system that aims to address the long-standing wishes of system administrators working with large scale data storage environments. btrfs has some unique features and advantages compared to other Linux filesystems.